Natural language processing: Higher-level NLP applications

-Grammatical error detection and correction involves a great band-width of problems on all levels of linguistic analysis (phonology/orthography, morphology, syntax, semantics, pragmatics).
-Grammatical error correction is impactful since it affects hundreds of millions of people that use or acquire English as a second language.
+Grammatical error detection and correction involves a great bandwidth of problems on all levels of linguistic analysis (phonology/orthography, morphology, syntax, semantics, pragmatics).
+Grammatical error correction is impactful since it affects hundreds of millions of people who use or acquire English as a second language.
 It has thus been subject to a number of shared tasks since 2011.
 As far as orthography, morphology, syntax and certain aspects of semantics are concerned, and due to the development of powerful neural language models such as GPT-2, this can now (2019) be considered a largely solved problem and is being marketed in various commercial applications.